gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The diagram shown in {{sctp-encryption-encrypt-chunk-states-1}} describes the structure of an SCTP packet being sent or received when the Association has not reached the ENCRYPTED state yet.
-In this case only Control Chunks or ENCRYPTED chunk can be handled.
+In this case only Control Chunks or ENCRYPT chunk can be handled.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3